 If you really want to age-proof your résumé, you must clean out your closet of outdated terminology and skills and let go of the bell-bottom language.
 When your résumé has terminology like typewriter, or Blackberry, it’s a dead giveaway for your age.

 It is important that you show you are up to date on the latest industry trends, technology, and terminology.
 Review your résumé and remove or replace outdated terminology and skills.

 The proper terminology is extremely important as it relates to keywords and the ATS (Applicant Tracking System).
 The ATS can make or break your chances of getting your résumé into the hands of a real live person/decision-maker.

 6. Update Your Software Skills

-Because we live in such a fast-paced, technological world, hiring employers want to know that you can keep up.
+Because we live in such a fast-paced, technological world, hiring organizations want to know that you can keep up.
 Technology is no longer only for the young techies, but technology touches every part of the business.
 If you are not up to date with the required software for your industry, I strongly suggest you do so.

 7. Drop the Résumé Objective